calacademy-research/intensity-plot/Intensity Plot Concepts.md

 ### Data Format
 The goal of the data format is to describe each sample along with the information necessary to define the behavior and occurrence.

-* `Newline` deliminated rows
+* `Newline` delineated rows
-* `Tab` deliminated vaules for
+* `Tab` delineated values for
 `identifier, variable observed, occurence`

 ## Grouping
 A set of samples, where samples can originate from multiple *entities*.

 A grouping is a mechanism by which we compare samples to each other.
-By evaluating different groupings, we can search for matches of behavior and occurrence accross samples.
+By evaluating different groupings, we can search for matches of behavior and occurrence across samples.

-Futher this process can be automated and results interpolated to discover distribution patterns.
+Further this process can be automated and results interpolated to discover distribution patterns.

 # Under the hood